-397

-Address: 28-36 Alma Road, St Kilda Heritage Precinct: St Kilda East

-Category: Residential: Terrace, Flats Heritage Overlay: HO6

-Style: Interwar: Spanish Mission Graded as: Significant

-Constructed: c.1870, 1926 Victorian Heritage Register: No
+397 Address: 28-36 Alma Road, St Kilda Heritage Precinct: St Kilda East Category: Residential: Terrace, Flats Heritage Overlay: HO6 Style: Interwar: Arts & Crafts, Eclectic Graded as: Significant Constructed: c.1870, 1926 Victorian Heritage Register: No Harry R. Johnson (1926) Designer:

-Designer: Unknown

-Amendment: C29, C142
+Amendment: C29, C142 Revised citation Comment:

-Comment: Revised citation

-Significance

-What is significant?
+Significance What is significant?

 'Hilda Terrace', constructed c.1870 and converted to the 'Duband Court Flats' in 1926, at 28-36 Alma Road, St Kilda is significant.
-This building comprises five two-storey Victorian-era terrace houses, which were remodelled during the interwar period.
-Traces of the original Victorian character remain in the symmetrical terrace house form, the rendered chimneys with deep cornices, multi-paned timber sash windows, four-panel front doors, arched openings to the end walls, and possibly the arched windows to the projecting bays.
-The terrace now has rendered walls and a hipped tile roof with a central gablet and hipped roofs to the projecting bays.
-The main roof extends to form the verandah, which has a balustrade at first floor level and arched openings with low walls at ground level.
-The projecting bays are notable for the archivolts (i.e., deep expressed arches) around the tall round-head windows at first floor level on either side of a blind window, with recessed panels below.
-At ground level there are arched openings with a low rendered balustrade.
+Harry R. Johnson was the architect for the 1926 conversion.
+This building comprises five two-storey Victorian-era terrace houses, which were remodelled into 10 flats during the interwar period, and then converted back into five houses in 1977.
+Traces of the original Victorian character remain in the symmetrical terrace house form, the rendered chimneys with deep cornices, multipaned timber sash windows, four-panel front doors, arched openings to the end walls, and the projecting bays with arched windows that presumably once formed tower elements.
+The building now has rendered walls and a hipped tile roof with a central gablet (with timber shingles) and hipped roofs to the projecting bays.
+The main roof extends to form the verandah, which has an open balustrade at first floor level (added during the 1977 renovation) and arched openings with a low capped solid balustrade with incised details at ground level dating from 1926.
+The projecting bays are notable for the archivolts (i.e., deep expressed arches) around the tall round-head windows at first floor level on either side of a blind window, with recessed panels above and below.
 Alterations and additions made after 1945 are not significant.
 How is it significant?